JorgeArizpe/TritonBench4Modal/README.md

-# TritonBench-T NVIDIA Iterative Runner
+# TritonBench-T Iterative Runner

-This repository runs TritonBench-T on Modal with an iterative NVIDIA chat-completions generation, evaluation, and refinement loop.
+This repository runs TritonBench-T on Modal with an iterative DashScope (Qwen) chat-completions generation, evaluation, and refinement loop.
 The app has been split into focused Python modules; the active local entrypoint is `main.py`.